Contents

 • Procrastination: You avoid sales activities because they drain your energy and feel misaligned with your values

-🎯 In This Article, You'll Discover:
+In This Article, You'll Find:

 • • Why traditional sales training fails technical founders (and what to do instead)